ey7/project1/planning.md

 **Homepage**

 - Navbar/header
-- Carousel with sliding product images
+- Carousel with sliding product images.
-- Brief about us text with telephone number
+- Brief about us text with telephone number.
-- 3 x cards (food, hair, beauty) with links to 3 pages
+- 3 x cards (food, hair, beauty) with links to 3 pages.
-- Footer with contact information and social media icons
+- Footer with contact information and social media icons.

 **Food page**
 - Navbar/header
-- Brief info text with telephone number
+- Brief info text with telephone number.
-- 3 x cards (meat, vegetables, drinks )
+- 3 x cards (meat, vegetables, drinks ).
-- Footer with contact information and social media icons
+- Footer with contact information and social media icons.

 **Hair page**
 - Navbar/header
-- brief  info text with telephone number
+- brief  info text with telephone number.
-- 3 x cards (extensions, wigs, hair products)
+- 3 x cards (extensions, wigs, hair products).
-- Footer with contact information and social media icons
+- Footer with contact information and social media icons.

 **Beauty page**
 - Navbar/header
-- Brief info text with telephone number
+- Brief info text with telephone number.
-- 3 x cards (different beauty categories)
+- 3 x cards (different beauty categories).
-- Footer with contact information and social media icons
+- Footer with contact information and social media icons.

 **Contact page**
-- Navbar/header
+- Navbar/header.
-- Brief info text with telephone number
+- Brief info text with telephone number.
-- Contact form
+- Contact form.
-- Footer with contact information and social media icons
+- Footer with contact information and social media icons.

 **Functional requirements**

-- The site will be public
+- The site will be public.
-- Users are able to find information on products
+- Users are able to find information on products.
-- Ease of navigation around the site
+- Ease of navigation around the site.
-- A contact form to allow users to contact us
+- A contact form to allow users to contact us.

 **Content Requirements**

-- Home page with contact and product information
+- Home page with contact and product information.
-- Cards listing available product categories on home page with links to respective pages
+- Cards listing available product categories on home page with links to respective pages.
 - Contact details such as telephone, address, email and contact form.
 ## Structure
 **Interaction Design**
 - Colour scheme, font and layout very similar on all pages.
-- All pages iiwll have navbar/header at top and footer in the bottom.
+- All pages will have navbar/header at top and footer in the bottom.
-- Call to action button on jumbotron style section at top of home page.
+- Carousel slider with product images on the home page.
 - Traditional top bar navigation with burger navigation menu on mobile and small screens.
 - Link to respective product categories on three cards on the homepage.
 - Contact details in footer also with social media links.

 **Information Architecture**
-- Simple 5 page structure with links available on all pages for ease of navigation
+- Simple 5 page structure with links available on all pages for ease of navigation.
 - Card style layout on homepage and all product pages for visual appeal.

 ## Skeleton
 **Navigation design**
-- Navigation menu at top with burger menu for small screens
+- Navigation menu at top with burger menu for small screens.
-- Links arranged in importance across nav bar from left to right
+- Links arranged in importance across nav bar from left to right.

 **Interface design**
-- Call to action link under nav at top of home page
+- Call to action link under nav at top of home page.
-- Cards lisitng products with buttons linking to product pages
+- Cards lisitng products with buttons linking to product pages.
-- Social media links and address info in footer
+- Social media links and address info in footer.
-- Contact form for customer questions
+- Contact form for customer questions.

 ## Surface